bangdotnet/ip-pinger/README.md

-# Ping IT, Open Source IP Pinger.
+# Ping IT

-Completely Legal IP Pinger, used to test Connections.
+Used to test Connections.

 - Python 3.6+ is required.
 - No extra packages needed.